Looking for a new suit to crush your laps with? Here’s your guide to the best men’s training and lap swimming suits.

 When non-swimmers think of the suits we wear, this is what they have in mind.
 The swim brief—more commonly known as the “Speedo”—is the most common suit swimmers wear in practice and during lap swimming.
 They provide a high range of freedom, are cheap, and because they are almost always made of polyester, last a long time.

-(Check out our full breakdown of all of our favorite swim briefs for men and boys in this guide.)
+(Check out our full breakdown of all of our favorite swim briefs for men in this guide.)

 Speedo PowerFLEX Swim Brief